FalsePattern/AnimFix/README.md

+## 2022/09/23 UPDATE:
+All of this mod's functionality has been merged into [FalseTweaks](https://github.com/FalsePattern/FalseTweaks).

+This repository will not receive any updates from this point on.

+## Old readme

+### AnimFix
 A small mod to remove the stuttering caused by the large amount of animated textures in heavily modded instances.

 This is achieved by replacing the vanilla one-by-one texture uploading system with a batch-based system.